nherriot/verv-flask/documents/README.md

 1. Setup a virtual environment for python 3.x
 2. Setup a github repo for this project
 2. Use pip to install Flask.
+3. Use pip to install Connexion
-3. Use pip to install Flask-Injector
+4. Use pip to install Flask-Injector
-4. Setup and install CouchDB
+5. Setup and install CouchDB

 ## Work To Complete
 1. Create an endpoint 'getproduct'